NVIDIAGameWorks/Streamline/docs/ProgrammingGuideDLSS_G.md

 **When to disable DLSS-G**
 - Temporary Events (may retain resources, see below):
     - A fullscreen game menu is entered
-    - A translucent UI element is overlayed over the majority of the screen (ex: game leaderboard)
+    - A translucent UI element is overlaid over the majority of the screen (ex: game leaderboard)
 - Persistent Events (must not retain resources):
     - A user has turned off DLSS-G via a settings menu
     - A console command has been used to turn off DLSS-G

-#### 6.2 RETAINING RESOURCES WHEN DLSS-G IS OFF
+#### 6.3 RETAINING RESOURCES WHEN DLSS-G IS OFF
 Setting `sl::DLSSGOptions.mode` to `sl::DLSSGMode::eOff` releases all resources allocated by DLSS-G. These resources will be reallocated when the mode is changed back to `sl::DLSSGMode::eOn`, which may result in small stutter.